 Debris left in the wake of a storm can make attractive harboring places for pests, bringing them closer to your home, which can then lead to them entering your home.
 Clear debris from your property as quickly as is safely possible following a storm.

-Ehrlich is your partner is pest control.
-If you need assistance with a pest issue in the days following a hurricane, please contact us and let a representative know your home has been impacted by a storm.
-One of our highly trained and qualified pest control technicians will get out to your home fast and consult with you about what we can do to help.
+Ehrlich is your partner in pest control.
+If you need assistance with a pest issue in the days leading up to or following a hurricane, please contact us online or call us at 888-984-0186 to let a representative know your home has been impacted by a storm.
+One of our highly trained and qualified pest control specialists will get out to your home quickly and consult with you about what we can do to help.